espocrm/documentation/docs/development/di.md

 Note: This article is actual for v6.0.0 and greater.

-There are wo types of classes, that utilize dependency injection.
+There are two types of classes, that utilize dependency injection.

 * Container services
 * Classes created by *injectableFactory*